 - The solutions you’re using are seen as tasks to be completed rather than instruments that produce increased focus, motivation, and accountability to help execute critical sales behaviors.
 For example, mandating that salespeople enter information into the CRM system that has nothing to do with helping them better execute their sales activities becomes a mere “checklist to do” and perceived time waster.

-In contrast, superior, breakthrough-level performance occurs when:
+In contrast, superior, breakthrough-level sales performance occurs when:

 - The sales organization’s vision, strategy, and goals are aligned to provide clarity on what sales behaviors matter most.

 - The sales process contains the high-impact sales behaviors most integral to bringing the vision and strategy into execution, generating the desired results.